 The University of Twente uses web statistics to analyse how its websites are used, and in turn, improve them.
-Marketing and Communication manages the university’s websites, newsletter and CRM systems, and will apply the following terms as far as possible.
+Marketing & Communication manages the university’s websites, newsletter and CRM systems, and will apply the following terms as far as possible.
 However, in some cases, supplier restrictions prevent this from being possible.
 Other groups at the University of Twente that have their own websites and newsletters (for projects, partnerships with external parties, etc.) are advised to comply with the following framework.

 The University of Twente uses web statistics to analyse how its websites are used, and in turn, improve them.
 When using these statistics, the university makes every effort to safeguard users’ privacy by: